MaxiSmplx/bachelor_thesis_dann_fake_news/pipeline/README.md

 ## 💾 Output

-All processed data is saved automatically in the `/output` directory.
+All processed data is saved automatically in the output directory specified in `config.yml`.

 ---